Coming Out to Yourself

 This is usually happening at the same time that some of us are becoming aware that we are gay.

-Our research found that most of our members first thought they were lesbian, gay, bisexual or transgender at around 12 years, and that they first told someone when they were about 15 years old.
-It is important to note that not everyone comes out when they are young; some people wait until they are much older before coming out and some people never come out.We might have already known that we were 'different' from a much earlier age, maybe round about 3 years old, especially those girls who are tomboys and those boys who are feminine.
+My research with young people accessing GALYIC (Gay and Lesbian Youth in Calderdale which I ran for twelve years) found that most of our members first thought they were lesbian, gay, bisexual or transgender at around 11/12 years, and that they first told someone when they were about 14/15 years old.
+It is important to note that not everyone comes out when they are young; some people wait until they are much older before coming out and some people never come out.We might have already known that we were 'different' from a much earlier age, maybe round about 3, 4 or 5 years old, especially those girls who are tomboys and those boys who are feminine.

 It is around puberty that we start to understand why we are different = it is because we fancy people of the same sex - we are gay!